 - Athletes can use GLP-1, but the body composition trade-off is real.
 VO2 max generally does not improve, and strength tends to drop in the first 8 to 12 weeks.
 Recovery slows.
 Most elite-level performance use is off the table; recreational use is workable with adjusted training.

 - The order of operations matters: protein first, training second, B12 third, alcohol last (and least).
+If you do all four right, you keep more muscle, recover faster, hit fewer plateaus, and feel functional.

 This page covers the four daily habits that decide whether GLP-1 works for you long term: alcohol use, protein intake, B12 supplementation, and training as an athlete.